MechFroG88/mechfrog88.github.io/_posts/bamboofox-ctf-2021/2021-01-18-gamers-cipher.markdown

 permalink: /bamboofox-ctf-2021/gamers-cipher
 ---

 This is the first challenge from the Cryptography section of BambooFox CTF 2021.
+It introduced Nimber field and do encryption using it.

 ## Statement